austintgriffith/Pyth.io-Site/content/exploration/contractmigration.md

 date: 2017-09-21T12:00:00-06:00
 ---

-As bugs are discovered or new functionality needs to be added to contracts, we will need a method of migrating from a predecessor to a descendant.
-As mentioned in the [Contract Lineage](/abstract/contractlineage) section, we will try to keep contracts simple and we will create a linked-list of lineage so other contracts and scripts both on and off the blockchain can follow a chain of addresses to the latest version.
-For contracts with large data stores, we may need to pause the contracts and slowly migrate the data, but for this example we will just add some new functionality.
+As bugs are discovered or new functionality is needed, we will want a method of migrating from a predecessor to a descendant.
+As mentioned in the [Contract Lineage](/abstract/contractlineage) section, we will try to keep contracts simple and we will create a linked-list of lineage so other contracts and scripts both on and off the blockchain can follow a trail of addresses to the latest version.

-Let's start with a new contract called **Store** that will hold current prices of the top cryptocurrencies (This will also help demonstrate some aspects of an oracle).
-This contract will use the **mapping** datatype to store a **bytes32** => **uint** relation called **price**:
+Let's start with a new contract called **Store** that will hold current prices of the top cryptocurrencies (this will also help demonstrate some aspects of an oracle).
+This contract will use the *mapping* data type to store a *bytes32* => *uint* relationship called **price**:

 ```
 pragma solidity ^0.4.11;

-import 'zeppelin-solidity/contracts/ownership/Ownable.sol';
-import "Predecessor.sol";

-contract Store is Ownable,Predecessor {
+contract Store is Ownable, Predecessor {

     //string to hold source url of price information for reference
     string public source;

     //prices mapped by SYMBOL => price in USD
     mapping (bytes32 => uint) price;